aleksei-berezkin/typique/README.md

 }>
 ```

-Root non-object properties (`padding: '1rem'` here) are associated with the first defined classname property (`r: 'button-r'`).
-It can be also directly referenced with `.$r`.
+Root non-object properties (`padding: '1rem'` here) are associated with the first defined classname property (`_: 'button'`).
+It can be also directly referenced with `.$_`.
 Like with array notation, all references and classnames are checked.

-### Global CSS
+## Global CSS

 Styles not containing non-object properties on the top-level and `$`-references are output as is, resulting in global CSS: